rasmus11423/10_Animal_Classification/reports/README.md

 >
 > Answer:

---- question 16 fill here ---
-Debugging the code was, as the example suggests, dependent on each group member, we mostly used the traditional print commands, but we did log results to a logger to help with develoment debugging.
-We did in fact profile the code to identify bottlenecks in the code via tensorboard, information on how to run the logger is present in the README.md file in the root directory of the project, as well as previous profiler runs stored in the "runs/profiler_logs" folder.
+We used a logger (Loguru) to log some important lines in the code, this aided us in tracking errors and aid in debugging.
+We also used a profiler in the code to identify bottlenecks in the code via tensorboard, information on how to run the logger is present in the README.md file in the root directory of the project, as well as previous profiler runs stored in the "runs/profiler_logs" folder.

 ## Working in the cloud